 All members of the campus community are urged to immediately report crimes, suspicious actions, fires, or other emergencies occurring on the campus to Public Safety.
 This includes crimes as defined by the Violence Against Women Act (sexual assault, stalking, domestic violence, dating violence).
 A sworn law enforcement officer will actively investigate all allegations of criminal acts, UWS violations, and incidents or service related calls that occur on University Lands to ensure safety of persons on University Lands.
 The investigation must be fair, objective, and specific.
-Clery reported crimes or policy violations involving students will be documented and forwarded to the appropriate campus stakeholders such as the Dean of Students Office.
+Clery reported crimes or policy violations involving students will be documented and forwarded to the appropriate campus stakeholders such as the Vice Chancellor for Student Affairs.
 Crimes involving continued emergency threats or emergency situations can also result in timely or emergency notifications.
-Verification of the emergency threat or emergency situation will be made by Public Safety independently or in conjunction with other emergency services providers who process information required to make the determination of the existence of an emergency.
+Verification of the emergency services providers who process information required to make the determination of the existence of an emergency.